Antenna Dual-Band 2.4GHz 5GHz 10dBi Directional Panel w/ RP-SMA

 - Suitable for 802.11a/b/g/n and 802.11ac

-- Antenna directional with 66-degree horizontal beamwidth concentrates the radiation in one direction, to maximize signal strength.
+- Antenna with 66-degree horizontal beamwidth concentrates the radiation in one direction, to maximize signal strength.
 Mounts directly onto RP-SMA-female connector of radio or client device or optional magnetic antenna stand.

 - The limited beamwidth reduces "signal noise" / interference from other WiFi networks and third-party wireless devices, resulting in much greater performance of the device connected to this antenna (especially as compared to omni-directional antennas, which pickup 360-degrees of signal noise.